rcloran/lpepy/README.md

 ```
 $ lpe-calibrate --help
-usage: lpe-calibrate [-h] [--camera CAMERA] [--columns COLUMNS] [--rows ROWS] [--block-size BLOCK_SIZE] [--filename FILENAME]
+usage: lpe-calibrate [-h] [--camera CAMERA] [--columns COLUMNS] [--rows ROWS]
+                     [--block-size BLOCK_SIZE] [--calibration-file FILE]

 options:
   -h, --help            show this help message and exit
-  --camera CAMERA       The index of the camera to use (according to OpenCV)
+  --camera CAMERA       The index of the camera to use (according to OpenCV) (default: 0)
-  --columns COLUMNS     Number of vertices in the grid in a rightwards direction (along the X axis)
+  --columns COLUMNS     Number of vertices in the grid in a rightwards direction (along the X
+                        axis) (default: 9)
   --rows ROWS           Number of vertices in the grid in a downward direction (along the Y axis)
+                        (default: 6)
   --block-size BLOCK_SIZE
                         The size of each block (distance between vertices along an axis), in mm
-  --filename FILENAME
+                        (default: 20)
+  --calibration-file FILE
+                        Name of file to which calibration data will be written (default:
+                        ~/Library/Application Support/lpepy/calibration.yml)
 ```

 To use `lpe-capture`, first print out or display the calibration chart in